 Aspect GRI Requirements Response Policy and procedures for the procurement, transport, handling, use and disposal of all hazardous materials.
 This is dealt with through our Health and Safety Management System and Environmental Management System.
 Policy and procedures for assisting employees with mental health issues, substance and alcohol addiction, and HIV / AIDS.
-We do not currently have a documented approach in this area, however, we are in the process of establishing a Health & Wellbeing programme which will take effect in late 2012; this includes a commitment to provide an Employee Assistance Programme.
+We do not currently have a documented approach in this area, however, we are in the process of establishing a Health & Wellbeing programme which will take effect in 2013/14; this includes a commitment to provide an Employee Assistance Programme.
 Policy on compensation and benefits for employees for work-related injuries or fatalities.
 We do not have any policies or practices on compensation and benefits for employees for work-related injuries or fatalities.
 Occupational Health and Safety Policies and procedures for the commissioning, operation and decommissioning of equipment.
 This is not deemed a material issue for The Berkeley Group and therefore we have no policies or practices relating to this issue.
 Policies and procedures with regard to the provision of health and safety requirements in agreements for contractors and subcontractors.
 In order to be approved on our supplier database all contractors must agree to our Health and Safety Management rules.
 These form part of our Health and Safety Management System.
 They are supported by further project-specific contractual requirements.
 Policies and procedures requiring prequalification of suppliers and contractors relating to health and safety, and including the existence of formal agreements and health and safety due diligence for new projects and investments.
 In order to be approved on our supplier database all contractors must agree to our Health and Safety Management rules.
+In 2012-13 we developed a new Code of Practice for Temporary Workers and also updated our Health and Safety Call-Off questionnaire.
 These form part of our Health and Safety Management System.
 Training and Education Explain the context in terms of skills level available for key areas of activity and shortages of skills/competencies in certain high risk roles, jobs and locations.
 We are aware of potential skills shortages in the UK relating to sustainable construction.
 To help up-skill our direct staff, each employee is provided with health and safety and sustainability training.
-Our Apprenticeships and Skills Development Policy seeks to address skills shortages by providing training and development opportunities to those between the ages of 16 and 24.
-Policies and programs for re- employability after a project has ended, or after any occupational disability has occurred.
-We do not have a policy or programme on reemployability after a project has ended, or after any occupational disability has occurred.
+Our Apprenticeships and Skills Development Policy seeks to address skills shortages by providing training and development opportunities.
+We are also developing a Job Creation Programme to get 250 unemployed into work.
+Policies and programs for re-employability after a project has ended, or after any occupational disability has occurred.
+We do not have a policy or programme on re-employability after a project has ended, or after any occupational disability has occurred.